-4. TRANSMISSION AND PROMOTION OF CULTURAL HERITAGE
+(4)TRANSMISSION AND PROMOTION OF CULTURAL HERITAGE

-The aim of idealistic education is the preservation; enrichment and transmission of culture, Education must contribute to the development of culture .It should help in enlarging the boundaries of spiritual realm
+The aim of idealistic education is the preservation; enrichment and transmission of culture, Education must contribute to the development of culture.
+It should help in enlarging the boundaries of spiritual realm

-5. CULTIVATION OF MORAL VALUES
+(5) CULTIVATION OF MORAL VALUES

 According to idealism, man is essentially a moral being.
 Therefore, moral, intellectual and aesthetic aspects of his personality should be promoted.
-According to Dr.Prem Nath "The process of education must lead to the deepest spiritual insight and to the highest moral and spiritual insight and to the highest moral and spiritual conduct."
+According to Dr. Prem Nath "The process of education must lead to the deepest spiritual insight and to the highest moral and spiritual insight and to the highest moral and spiritual insight and to the highest moral and spiritual conduct."

-6. PREPARATION FOR A HOLY LIFE
+(6) PREPARATION FOR A HOLY LIFE